 In the industry of network infrastructure, Cisco is the industry leader for large corporate networks.
 They also are the leader in high cost networking.
-Most start-up businesses quickly see that Cisco is what all the big companies mostly have so they ask for Cisco.
+Most start-up businesses quickly see that Cisco is what all the big companies typically have, so they ask for Cisco.

 When searching for infrastructure equipment, one must understand licensing.
 It is the backbone and lifeblood of networking companies.
 If you purchase a switch, that's the only time they're selling something.
 Luckily for them, they figured out a great little tactic to keep you paying indefinitely.
 That would be licensing!

-Extreme Networks, in general, has seemed more cutting edge and forward thinking in most network management and routing aspects.
+Extreme Networks, in general, can seem more cutting edge and forward thinking in most network management and routing aspects.
 They are also very advanced with security as well.
-Extreme Networks now boasts a new product called Fabric Attachwhich is quite possibly the most advanced forms of commercial networking infrastructure on the planet.
+Extreme Networks now boasts a new product called Fabric Attach, which is quite possibly the most advanced form of commercial networking infrastructure on the planet.
 These switches come embedded with stealth networking technology.
 This new technology hides networks and creates IP structures on the fly to communicate.
 In essence, the connections don't exist and there are no IP schemes to just navigate as a hacker and surf for hours.
 Instead, they show up to an empty network and can navigate nowhere.

 So this new technology is one of the most secure in the industry if not the absolute most secure.
 It's highly innovative and comes with less licensing costs than it's Cisco counterpart.
 Cisco does not have a product like this and has not countered the technology yet to our knowledge.